chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

      scp -i /path/to/key backup\_$(date '+%Y%m%d%H%M%s') user@host:/home/user
 ```

+Incase if your HA Chef Server is in private subnet, scp backup file to bastion and then to Chef Server.
 ## Restore Backed Up Data to Chef Automate HA

 -   Execute the below command to install the habitat package for `knife-ec-backup`